Mashhad: Etymology and early history

 Ancient Greek sources mention the passage and residence of Alexander the Great in this land, which was called "Susia" (Σούσια), in 330 BC.
 The map of Tabula Peutingeriana, which dates back to the early Roman era, names this city on the west of Merv, Alexandria, instead of Susia.
 Pliny the Elder, says there is a city in the middle of Parthia, near Arsace and Nisiaea, called "Alexandropolis" after its founder.
 Many Muslim historians, from the 10th to the 16th century AD, attribute the founding of "Sanabad" (the old name of the city) to Alexander.

-Also in the Shia hadith sources, which the narrators connect to the 7th to 9th centuries AD, there are quotations that Imam Ridha and Harun al-Rashid are buried in a city founded by "the righteous servant, the two-horned one", which is an Islamic title commonly attributed to Alexander the Great.
+Also in the Shia hadith sources, which the narrators connect to the 7th to 9th centuries AD, there are quotations that Imam Ridha and Harun al-Rashid are buried in a city founded by Dhu al-Qarnayn.

 The older name of Mashhad is Sanabad (سناباد Sanâbâd).
 It was eventually renamed to Mashhad during the Safavid Empire.
 The name Mashhad comes from Arabic, meaning a Mazar (mausoleum).
 It is also known as the place where Ali ar-Ridha (Persian, Imam Reza), the eighth Imam of Shia Muslims, died (according to the Shias, was martyred).
 Reza's shrine was placed there.

 The ancient Parthian city of Patigrabanâ, mentioned in the Behistun inscription (520 BC) of the Achaemenid Emperor Darius the Great, may have been located at the Mashhad.

 At the beginning of the 9th century (3rd century AH), Mashhad was a small city called Sanabad, which was situated 24 km away from Tus.
 There was a summer palace of Humayd ibn Qahtaba, the governor of Khurasan.
 In 808, when Harun al-Rashid, Abbasid caliph, was passing through to quell the insurrection of Rafi ibn al-Layth in Transoxania, he became ill and died.
 He was buried under the palace of Humayd ibn Qahtaba.
 Thus the Dar al-Imarah was known as the Mausoleum of Haruniyyeh.
 In 818, Ali al-Ridha was martyred by al-Ma'mun and was buried beside the grave of Harun.
 Although Mashhad owns the cultural heritage of Tus (including its figures like Nizam al-Mulk, Al-Ghazali, Ahmad Ghazali, Ferdowsi, Asadi Tusi, and Shaykh Tusi), earlier Arab geographers have correctly identified Mashhad and Tus as two separate cities that are now located about 19 km from each other.